Last Updated on April 15, 2023 by Dave Farquhar

 A qualified technician can take the adapter apart, locate the bad component and replace it.
 But it’s usually not worth the effort when mass produced AC adapters only cost a few dollars.
 The part may cost $2, but it may take half an hour to swap it in to save a $10 adapter.

 When an AC adapter goes bad, it’s cheaper and easier to replace it than to try to fix it.
 More on that in a minute.

 How to lengthen the life expectancy of an AC power adapter

 AC adapter components go bad from heat and use.
 The adapter still uses some electricity even when nothing is plugged into it.
 So the best way to prolong your AC adapter’s life expectancy is to unplug it if you’re not using it.
 Sometimes this isn’t very convenient.
 One way to make it more convenient is to use an energy saving power strip.
 Energy saving power strips cut the power to outlets when other devices are off.
 Using an energy saving power strip on a TV or a computer lengthens the life of AC adapters that power accessories plugged into them.

 Usually, an AC adapter lasts years regardless.
 Unplugging it when not in use will probably prolong its life expectancy beyond its usefulness.
 That’s not a bad thing.

-So if you can unplug it, or let a power strip cut the power for you, when you’re not using the device, the AC adapter will last longer.
+So if you can unplug it, or let a power strip cut the power for you, when you’re not using the device, the AC adapter will last much longer.

 What to do when an AC adapter goes bad